departmentfortransport/street-manager-docs/docs/api-documentation/V1.9/index.md

 {: .govuk-heading-s}

 The Work API will be updated to include endpoints for correcting errors in submitted data against works.
 {: .govuk-body}

-### Data Export API
-{: .govuk-heading-s}

-The Data Export API will allow non street works authority users, such as Mobile Application developers, to retrieve information about works.
-See the Technical Overview for details.
-{: .govuk-body}

 ## Versions